About the Fund

 How to apply

-Expressions of Interest should be submitted by 5pm, Monday 24 May 2021.
+The fund is now closed.
 Proposals will initially be shortlisted, and those invited to the next stage will be asked to provide further details of their plans.

 Final funding decisions are expected to be made in July/ August, with grants released to awardees by September 2021.